rana-demirer/E-commerce-user-behavior-analysis-SQL-/README.md

 # E-commerce-user-behavior-analysis-SQL-
-Developed a PostgreSQL-based summary using CTEs to analyze e-commerce behavior providing data driven recommendations
+Developed a PostgreSQL-based summary using CTEs, Joins and aggregations to analyze e-commerce behavior providing data driven recommendations

 ***! ! !
 Please review: Codes are provided in the [SQL Codes](https://github.com/developerRD/E-commerce-user-behavior-analysis-SQL-/blob/main/SQL%20codes) folder demonstrating my knowledge of using CTEs, performing aggregations, grouping data, and using joins, finally combining CTEs into a single master summary table as shown below.***